StatBio/Stochastic-Boltzmann-Machine/README.md

 # SBM: Stochastic Boltzmann Machine
 Tested with Python 3.11.11

 SBM contains the implementation of a boltzmann machine with L-BFGS gradient descent and implicit regularization.
-The Monte-Carlo is written in C++ with OpenMP, compiled automatically using scikit-build-core and CMake and
+The Monte-Carlo is written in C++ with OpenMP, compiled automatically using scikit-build-core and CMake.

 ## Installation